WangRongsheng/awesome-LLM-resourses/README.md

 19. [PraisonAI](https://github.com/MervinPraison/PraisonAI/): PraisonAI application combines AutoGen and CrewAI or similar frameworks into a low-code solution for building and managing multi-agent LLM systems, focusing on simplicity, customisation, and efficient human-agent collaboration.
 20. [IoA](https://github.com/openbmb/ioa): An open-source framework for collaborative AI agents, enabling diverse, distributed agents to team up and tackle complex tasks through internet-like connectivity.
 21. [llama-agentic-system ](https://github.com/meta-llama/llama-agentic-system): Agentic components of the Llama Stack APIs.
+22. [Agent Zero](https://github.com/frdel/agent-zero): Agent Zero is not a predefined agentic framework.
+It is designed to be dynamic, organically growing, and learning as you use it.
+23. [Agents](https://github.com/aiwaves-cn/agents): An Open-source Framework for Data-centric, Self-evolving Autonomous Language Agents.
+24. [AgentScope](https://github.com/modelscope/agentscope): Start building LLM-empowered multi-agent applications in an easier way.

+## 搜索

+1. [OpenSearch GPT](https://github.com/supermemoryai/opensearch-ai): SearchGPT / Perplexity clone, but personalised for you.
+2. [MindSearch](https://github.com/InternLM/MindSearch): An LLM-based Multi-agent Framework of Web Search Engine (like Perplexity.ai Pro and SearchGPT).
+3. [nanoPerplexityAI](https://github.com/Yusuke710/nanoPerplexityAI): The simplest open-source implementation of perplexity.ai.

 ## 书籍